 For some families, half the fun of Halloween is in making the costume.
 It’s a tradition that’s part craft project, part method of ensuring nobody else has the exact same costume as you.
 Sure, it takes a little bit of extra work, but parents agree it’s worth the time and energy.
-And this year, when Halloween will be different, taking the time to make the perfect costume will make it more special with a DIY Halloween costume.
+Plus, taking the time to make the perfect costume will make it more special with a DIY Halloween costume.

 “We always made all our own costumes,” says Susan Gross.
 “I don’t think we even considered store bought, as making our own guaranteed that no one else would look like we did.
 I did most of the costumes when the kids were small, but they took over when they got older.”